gaia-platform/GaiaPlatform/production/README.md

 We have two ways to build the configurations listed above:
 1. Using docker and our `gdev` tool: this is what our TeamCity Continuous Integration servers use to build and run tests in a consistent "approved" environment.
-1. Using your own local environment:  this enables you to build outside of docker using your an environment and tools controlled by you.
+1. Using your own local environment:  this enables you to build outside of docker using your own environment and tools.

-The remainder of this document will focus on building in your own local environment outside of a docker container.
+The remainder of this document will focus on #2:  building in your own local environment outside of a docker container.

 For instructions on how to use `gdev` on your local machine, please see: [gdev docker build CLI](https://github.com/gaia-platform/GaiaPlatform/blob/master/dev_tools/gdev/README.md).

-See our `New Hire Guidelines` document on our GaiaPlatform wiki for instructions on how to setup your environment.
+For instructions on how to setup your environment, please see our `New Hire Guidelines` document on our GaiaPlatform wiki.

-The instructions below assume you have created a subfolder **build\** and are executing the following commands in that subfolder.
+The instructions below assume you have created a subfolder **build\** under **production\** and are executing the following commands in that subfolder.

 ## Core
 ```